 As well as commenting on a case, you can attach documents to share with the case’s participants.
 For example, cases in a job vacancy process might require candidate CVs.
 Anyone with access to the case can download a case’s documents, which makes them more useful than email attachments.

-To attach a document to a case, select the the Upload a document option next to where you add comments.
+To attach a document to a case, select the Upload document below the comment field.

 The uploaded document will be visible in the comment panel as well as the history panel.